Streetwise/streetwise-app/README.md

 - The Vue application will be served from http://localhost:8080
 - The API and static files will be served from http://localhost:5000
+- Setting the `VUE_APP_DEBUG` environment variable to `true` shows additional app features for debugging.

 ### Notes